agent515/sports_private_pool/README.md

-# Envision: Sports Private Pool
+# Envision: Fantasy Cricket App

 > The CricApi used in the app is down.
 The code was written way before, poorly architected and no longer maintained.